 Girls with ADHD and Anxiety: Why Symptoms Co-Exist

-- Late Diagnosis: Many girls are diagnosed later in life because people miss the early symptoms, leading to years of unmet needs and emotional stress.
+- Late Diagnosis: Many are diagnosed later in life because people miss the early symptoms, leading to years of unmet needs and emotional stress.

 - Masking Symptoms: Constantly trying to hide symptoms (e.g., inattentiveness, impulsivity) creates chronic stress and anxiety.